ConPaaS-team/conpaas/docs/installation.rst

 protocols and destination ports that are accessible from the outside.
 The following ports should be open for all running instances:

--  TCP ports 443 and 5555 used by the ConPaaS system (director, managers and agents)
+-  TCP ports 443 and 5555 used by the ConPaaS system (director, managers, and agents)

 -  TCP ports 80, 8000, 8080 and 9000 – used by the Web Hosting service